MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/nc-dxgiddi-pfnddxgiddi_present_multiplane_overlaycb.md

 # PFNDDXGIDDI_PRESENT_MULTIPLANE_OVERLAYCB callback function

 ## -description

-Called by the Microsoft DirectX Graphics Infrastructure (DXGI) runtime to notify  the user-mode display driver that an application finished rendering and requests that the driver display the source surface by either copying or flipping or that the driver perform a color-fill operation.
+**PFNDDXGIDDI_PRESENT_MULTIPLANE_OVERLAYCB** is called by the DirectX Graphics Infrastructure (DXGI) runtime to notify the user-mode display driver that an application finished rendering and requests that the driver display the source surface by either copying or flipping or that the driver perform a color-fill operation.
 Must be implemented by Windows Display Driver Model (WDDM) 1.3 or later drivers that support multiplane overlays.

 ## -parameters